 Wiseboys

-4. Logan Williams, Director of Technology & Innovation, The New Zealand Merino Company
+4. Logan Williams, Director of Technology & Innovation at The New Zealand Merino Company

 Logan has received much well-deserved recognition for his inventions, including a National Merit Award at the Eureka Science and Innovation Competition.